Oftatkofta/Nucleotide-Control-RGB-LEDs/README.md

 Schematic wiring diagrams for the driving circuit are available in the repository in both .fzz and .PDF formats, with file names 'Nucleotide-Control-RGB-LEDs.fzz', and 'Nucleotide-Control-RGB-LEDs.PDF', respectively.

+##List Components
+1 x Arduino Pro Nano clone (16 MHz Atmega328P)
+3 x 5 m common cathode RGB LED strips
+3 x 8.2 kOhm resistors
+3 x TIP120 darlington transistors
+1 x LM2040CT-5.0 5V Voltage regulator (a 7805 will work fine too)
+1 x 1 uF 50 V capacitor
+1 x 22 uF 50 V capacitor
+1 x Nintendo GameCube 12 V power brick some differently colored wires (helps with keeping track on which channel is which)

-##To Do's before next holliday season
+##To Do's before next holiday season

 * Real-time access to send GenBank accession numbers, so everyone can see their favourite gene, or genome, in action.